 The Domaine was certainly used to cultivate vines since the Gallo-Roman era, but it was the monks of the Chartreuse de La Verne who developed its specificity from the 16th century onwards, thus taking advantage of a unique terroir intended for wine-growing.

-Mediterranean Sea, but set back from it and on hillsides, thus opposing the lower lands, extending the beaches, which are devoted to market gardening.
-But what characterizes the unique terroir of the Var is the very stony soils, essentially composed of more or less degraded schists and numerous and almost indestructible quartz.
+The specificity of the terroir of the Chateau des Bormettes comes from its privileged geographical situation.
+Set at proximity from the Mediterranean Sea and on its hillsides, avoiding the lower lands extending to the beaches, which are devoted to market gardening, this unique terroir of the Var is characterized by its very stony soils, essentially composed of more or less degraded schists and numerous and almost indestructible quartz.
 These particularly draining soils, but also poor in organic matter, are naturally suitable for wine growing.

 Within this exceptional terroir, there are 3 areas of cultivation: the first is located on the shores of the Mediterranean, the second is on the hillsides facing due south of the Massif des Maures, and the third intermediate which characterizes the Château des Bormettes.